Pediatric Rheumatology Symposium

 After submitting a reflective statement with key takeaways from the meeting, MOC points will be applied for ABIM diplomates to the ABIM diplomate number and date of birth provided when you registered.
 Points are sent nightly to ACCME and then transferred to the ABIM Physician Portal.
 Please allow at least 48 hours for points to display in the portal.

-American Board of Pediatrics (ABP)
+MOC Recognition Statement: American Board of Pediatrics (ABP)

 After submitting a reflective statement with key takeaways from the meeting, MOC points will be applied for ABP diplomates to the ABP diplomate number and date of birth provided when you registered.
-Points are sent nightly to ACCME and then transferred to the ABP Physician Portals.
+Points are sent nightly to ACCME and then transferred to the ABP Portfolio.
 Please allow at least 48 hours for points to display in the portal.

 ACR Disclosure Statement

-It is the policy of the American College of Rheumatology (ACR) to ensure that Continuing Medical Education (CME) activities are independent and free of commercial bias.
+It is the policy of the American College of Rheumatology (ACR) to ensure that Continuing Education (CE) activities are independent and free of commercial bias.
 To ensure educational content is objective, balanced, and guarantee content presented is in the best interest of its learners' and the public, the ACR requires that everyone in a position to control educational content disclose all financial relationships with ineligible companies within the prior 24 months.
 An ineligible company is one whose primary business is producing, marketing, selling, re-selling or distributing healthcare products used by or on patients.
 Examples can be found at accme.org.

 Nature of Financial Relationships

-Faculty participating in an ACR-sponsored activity must disclose to the planning committee and audience all financial or other relationships with ineligible companies including, but not limited to:
+All individuals that participate in an ACR-sponsored activity and are able to change content or influence the content of the activity must disclose to the planning committee and audience all financial or other relationships with ineligible companies including, but not limited to:

 - Advisor or review panel member